Easter 2026 opening hours

 How your DNA can help you design a personalised nutrition plan

 Unlike traditional one-size-fits-all approaches,DNA testing uses insights from your lifestyle and DNA to tailor dietary recommendations that are more likely to support your personal health goals.
 With accessible at-home DNA tests like MyHealthChecked’s Weight Management DNA Test, these insights are now easier to obtain than ever.
+Used well, DNA insights can help you shape a more personalised nutrition plan around appetite, food response, and everyday habits, rather than relying on generic dieting advice alone.
 By aligning your diet with both your genetic needs and key nutrition principles, you can support overall health while making your meals more purposeful and effective.

 The data in our genes